olayway/metacrisis.info/index.md

           But this framing doesn’t reach deeply enough. <strong class="text-white">Metacrisis</strong> draws our attention to the roots.
 Much as symptoms signal an underlying illness, polycrisis points to metacrisis.
 Treating symptoms alone doesn’t lead to recovery.
         </p>
         <p>
           At the level of global society, the roots of our illness reach all the way down to our way of seeing the world and ourselves.
-A growing field of metacrisis thought explores, among other factors, the ways in which particular <strong class="text-white"worldviews</strong> ultimately produce and reinforce global catastrophic risk.
+A growing field of metacrisis thought explores, among other factors, the ways in which particular<strong class="text-white">worldviews</strong> ultimately produce and reinforce global catastrophic risk.
         </p>
         <div class="not-prose mt-8">
           <a href="#paper" class="group inline-flex items-center gap-3 text-stone-200 font-sans font-medium hover:text-amber-400 transition-colors">